pingcap/tiflash/docs/design/2023-08-29-tiflash-resource-control.md

 ## Unresolved Questions
 1. Currently, resource control can only be used when the pipeline execution engine is enabled.
-2. Resource control only tracks CPU usage and does not control other resource dimensions.
-For example, read bytes, storage size, network IO, etc.
+2. Resource control only tracks CPU usage and read bytes, it does not control other resource dimensions.
+For example, storage size, network IO, etc.